tendermint/tendermint/docs/tendermint-core/light-client.md

 A light client also runs a detector process which cross verifies headers from a primary with witnesses.
 Therefore light clients should be set with enough witnesses.

-If the detector observes a faulty provider it will report it to another provider and fail verification.
+If the light client observes a faulty provider it will report it to another provider and return an error.

+In summary, the light client is not safe when a) more than the trust level of validators are malicious and b) all witnesses are malicious.

 ## Where to obtain trusted height & hash